laughingturtle/SDC-Menubar-Component/README.md

 - Run `npm install` in the repo directory.

-- Run `sudo mongod` in a free terminal pane, to start your local MongoDB server.
+- Run `sudo mongod` in a free terminal pane to start your local MongoDB server.
   (If you don't have MongoDB on your machine, you can install it using a tutorial found [here](https://docs.mongodb.com/manual/installation/#tutorials))

 - While your Mongo server is running, use another terminal pane to access the repo directory and run `npm run mongoSeed` (This will seed your database with 10 million records.
 You can monitor progress in the console.)

 - Once the seed script is finished, you can run `npm run react-dev` in the repo directory to build the webpack bundle, and then run `npm start` to start the server.